-- -Credit monitoring companies charge a yearly fee to check your credit report. - -Usually the services check only one of the three major credit reporting agencies. - -The company will alert you if certain information in your report changes, such as reviews by potential creditors or when new accounts are opened. - -You can save the money by checking your credit report yourself. - -You can "freeze" your credit report with a password to prevent unauthorized use.
+- -Credit monitoring companies charge a yearly fee to check your credit report. - -Usually the services check only one of the three major credit reporting agencies. - -The company will alert you if certain information in your report changes, such as reviews by potential creditors or when new accounts are opened. - -You can save the money by checking your credit report yourself. - -In some states, you can "freeze" your credit report with a password to prevent unauthorized use.